 A new type of coronavirus, first reported in China in late 2019, has led to a global pandemic.

 The virus is called Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2).
-The World Health Organization named the disease the virus causes COVID-19, and it is responsible for millions of cases worldwide.
-Hundreds of thousands of people have died.
+The World Health Organization named the disease the virus causes COVID-19, and it is responsible for tens of millions of cases and millions of deaths worldwide.

 What is the virus, and how is it causing widespread illness and death?